AnibalDams/Mitteiru-backend/README.md

 > [!NOTE]
 > **These are the features that are available until a certain point in the development, more features can be added later, and if that is so, they will be listed here**

 # Is it usable?

 Well, yes, it is usable.
 I do use it in the project shown in [this repository](https://github.com/AnibalDams/Mitteiru) and it is fully functional in those projects, **BUT these projects are made just for praticing python, Flask, MySQL, Svelte, etc. So I do not reccoment use it in a project that is not just for practicing something.** I do not verify a lot of things, I do not use a token based authentication, I do not use Authorizations headers, I do not encrypt nothing, and more things like that.
 And of course, surely there are a ton of errors that i did not see when i was coding them.

 #### *So, What can i do with this project?*

-Nothing but see the code of something that you have not done before and you want to know a way to do it or you have a practice front-end project that fits with this API and you do not want to code a back-endT
+Nothing but see the code of something that you have not done before and you want to know a way to do it or you have a practice front-end project that fits with this API and you do not want to code a back-end.